Know Your Worth, Know Your Value

 If you want an accurate bead on how much a practice is worth, ask a lender what they lend on.
 The lenders are the ones who stick around for the deal long after the consultants take their checks and leave.
 You see, the lenders have to see the agreement all the way through.

-The lenders won’t tell you how much a practice is worth but can provide a formula for lending that you can use to do a valuation.
-I can take that formula, plug in the numbers and see if this practice pays for itself.
+The lenders won’t tell you how much a practice is worth, but they can provide a formula for lending that you can use to do a valuation.
+I can take that formula, plug in the numbers, and see if this practice pays for itself.

 Study real deals